 In 2018, the Board of County Commissioners adopted the PACE (Property Assessed Clean Energy) Program that provides alternative options for funding of projects that increase energy effectiveness.
 Homeowners can receive funds, based on specific parameters, and pay back the funds through their property taxes.

 The County continues with climate modeling research to better characterize damage assessments from sea level rise.

 Road Elevation Demonstration Projects

-In 2017, we budgeted for the design of two road elevation demonstration communities, one in the upper Keys and one in the Lower Keys.
+In 2017, the County budgeted for the design of two road elevation demonstration communities, one in the Upper Keys and one in the Lower Keys.
 Progress was slightly delayed due to Hurricane Irma.
-Design will be completed in 2018 and construction will be completed in 2019.
+The design was be completed in 2018.